-I ask the Minister to be brief.
-We are over time.
+I ask the Minister to be brief as we are over time.

 I will be brief.
-I take very seriously the issues the Senator raised, and there are obviously concerns in very heavily populated areas.
+I take very seriously the issues the Senator raised.
+There are obviously concerns in very heavily populated areas.
 I get the concern of parents and understand the need to progress matters as quickly as we possibly can.
 I am also conscious, however, that we have been dealing even today and over the weekend with legacy issues of schools having been fast-tracked over too short a period.
 We learned many lessons from that.
 We are looking at longer lead-in terms, but this cannot be used as an excuse for not dealing with the immediate pressures.
 I get the Senator's concerns.
 As I said, a request for additional accommodation has been submitted.
-We will make a decision on that and ensure that the officials are proactive in this regard.
-As for the Senator's observation on the inclusion of Donaghmede, and in defence of the officials who prepared this answer, the first part of the question referred to Fingal, although I acknowledge the Senator's interest was in the two areas to which he referred.
+We will make a decision on it and ensure the officials are proactive in that regard.
+As for the Senator's observation on the inclusion of Donaghmede and in defence of the officials who prepared this answer, the first part of the question referred to Fingal, although I acknowledge the Senator's interest was in the two areas to which he referred.

 Walking the corridors of this House and bumping into colleagues from every constituency, I am finding out about the increasing pressures, demands and populations in their areas.
 These are issues, but the only way we can do this properly is to have a trajectory of a long-term plan.
 For this reason, the Government has provided funding of €8.4 billion in the ten-year capital plan.
-It is the first time in the State that we are working on a ten-year plan.
-I understand that news of ten-year plans is no good to parents whose children are going to school today but we must manage this.
-In raising this matter today, the Senator has highlighted the need to deliver this as speedily as possible while adhering to new policies and guidelines, which are also necessary to provide the right solutions and buildings.
+It is the first time in the State we are working on a ten-year plan.
+I understand news of ten-year plans is no good to parents whose children are going to school today, but we must manage this issue.
+In raising the matter today the Senator has highlighted the need to deliver as speedily as possible, while adhering to new policies and guidelines which are also necessary to provide the right solutions and buildings.

 The Minister of State, Deputy Phelan, is waiting anxiously and patiently in the wings.
 Cuirim fáilte roimhe.
 As we are running a little late, I ask Senator Mulherin, without further ado, to proceed with her inquiry to the Minister of State.

 I am grateful to the Cathaoirleach for selecting this matter.
 While I welcome the Minister of State, I was hoping to see the Minister, Deputy Madigan, here.
 This is a very serious issue which is compromising and crippling development in rural Ireland.
-The National Parks and Wildlife Service, which comes under the aegis of the Department of Culture, Heritage and the Gaeltacht, is charged with the protection and conservation of habitats and species in designated lands around the country.
-However, there is substantial evidence to show that infrastructure development has been delayed in recent years owing to this environmental designation, especially in the west, where most environmental designation is.
+The National Parks and Wildlife Service which comes under the aegis of the Department of Culture, Heritage and the Gaeltacht is charged with the protection and conservation of habitats and species in designated lands around the country.
+However, there is substantial evidence to show that infrastructure development has been delayed in recent years owing to this environmental designation, especially in the west, where most environmental designation is taking place.
 I will outline some of this evidence.

-In 2010, An Bord Pleanála refused stage 2 of the N26, the road from Mount Falcon to Bohola, which is basically the road between Swinford and Ballina.
+In 2010 An Bord Pleanála refused permission for stage 2 of the N26 road project, the road from Mount Falcon to Bohola, the road between Swinford and Ballina.
 It runs through the River Moy special area of conservation, SAC.
-The project was denied on account of over-design and whooper swans.
-A minor upgrade to this same road has been sought at Cloongullaun to replace the bridge, and solutions have been sought on how to overcome the environmental issues since 2012.
-A sum of €4 million has been spent on this.
+Permission for the project was denied on account of over-design and whooper swans.
+A minor upgrade to the same road has been sought at Cloongullaun to replace the bridge and solutions have been sought on how to overcome the environmental issues since 2012.
+A sum of €4 million has been spent in that regard.
 A sum of €5 million was spent on the previous project and we still do not have planning permission.
 I hope An Bord Pleanála will issue planning permission in the coming weeks.
 If it does not, the alternative is not one to contemplate.

 Consultations on flood defences for Crossmolina town, also in an SAC, have been ongoing since 2013 or 2014.
 On the positive side for Crossmolina, it is listed as one of the projects to be financed under the flood defences capital programme.